 Lexington BBQ Sauce from the Source

 According to barbecue historian John Shelton Reed, the first commercial barbecue restaurants serving Lexington BBQ emerged in Lexington and Salisbury around 1919.
 Jess Swicegood and the duo of Sid Weaver and George Ridenhour opened Lexington’s first two barbecue joints.
-All direct descendants of German immigrants, they cooked pork shoulder low and slow, chopped it coarsely, and served it up in sandwiches with Lexington BBQ sauces made from vinegar – and tomato ketchup.
+All direct descendants of German immigrants, they cooked pork shoulder low and slow, chopped it coarsely, and served it in sandwiches with Lexington BBQ sauces made from vinegar – and tomato ketchup.

-Soon others followed the flavor.
-Business boomed.
-More barbecue stands sprung up, and so did debate over East vs. West.
-By the mid-1950s, when Herbert “Sam” Ketcham started his family in north Davidson County, Lexington style reigned supreme in the Piedmont.
-Sam operated businesses in Davidson County for many years.
+By the mid-1950s, when my wife’s maternal grandfather, Herbert “Sam” Ketcham planted his family in north Davidson County, Lexington style reigned supreme in the Piedmont.
+Sam operated businesses in Davidson County for decades.
 And as his life partner of 62 years, Velvie “Memaw” Ketcham, managed the family home, she collected all the best local recipes.

 A Gift of Lexington BBQ

 When this Alabama boy married a North Carolina girl, our rehearsal dinner guests could choose their preference: ribs from Dreamland in Tuscaloosa or Lexington barbecue … from Lexington.
-All the best barbecue sides were there, too.
-So were my wife’s grandparents, Sam and Velvie, or Memaw and Papaw as I knew them by that point.

 After a few years spent dating their granddaughter, they were family, and so were their favored flavors of Lexington Barbecue.
 It is only natural that nuptial gifts from the family included plenty of new recipes.
-And now, more than 15 years later, there are a few cards in that recipe box that have seen more love than the others.
+Now, more than 15 years later, there are a few cards in that recipe box that have seen more love than the others.

 First and foremost, the Lexington BBQ sauce – but if you are at the barbecue joint, it is called dip.